seraphcxl/AtomicArtist/Muses/Calliope/README.md

 AtomicArtist
 ============

-A test app for Ares.
+A test app for Aphrodite.